Wayne Bridge: Manchester City

-2009–11 seasons

 On 2 January 2009, it was confirmed by Mark Hughes that Manchester City had agreed an undisclosed fee with Chelsea for Bridge, thought to be around £10 million and, on the following day, Manchester City agreed personal terms with the player, who later passed his medical, thus enabling the transfer to be completed and he signed a four-and-a-half-year deal.
 Bridge was unveiled to the home fans that day at an FA Cup home tie against Nottingham Forest, and two weeks later made his debut for the club in a 1–0 win against Wigan Athletic in the league.
 He was given the squad number 25.
 For the 2009–10 season, Bridge switched to the number 3, which was previously worn by Michael Ball.

 On 27 February 2010, City inflicted Chelsea's first home Premier League defeat of the season with a 4–2 victory.
 Prior to the match, Bridge was involved in a highly publicised incident in which he refused to shake hands with Chelsea captain and former club and international teammate John Terry, who was at the time the subject of claims that he had had an affair with Bridge's ex-girlfriend Vanessa Perroncel.

 His position as left-back for Manchester City gradually faded with the arrival of two new left-backs.
 In the summer of 2010, Manchester City manager Roberto Mancini signed Aleksandar Kolarov from Lazio, and in 2011 signed Gaël Clichy from Arsenal, thus indicating Bridge was surplus to requirements at City.

-West Ham (loan)

 On 12 January 2011, Bridge joined West Ham United on loan until the end of the season.
 He made his West Ham debut on 15 January 2011 in a 3–0 loss to Arsenal.
 Bridge made 18 appearances in all competitions for West Ham before his loan ended.

-Sunderland (loan)

 On 31 January 2012, it was announced that Bridge had joined Sunderland on a loan deal until the end of the 2011–12 season.
 He made his debut appearance as an 82nd minute substitute for Kieran Richardson in Sunderland's 3–0 victory over Norwich City the following day.
 He made his first start for Sunderland in their 1–0 win over Liverpool on 10 March 2012, and also featured in the FA Cup quarter-final draw with Everton the following week.

-Brighton & Hove Albion (loan)

 On 6 July 2012, it was confirmed that Bridge would join Brighton & Hove Albion on a season-long loan.
 He made his debut for Brighton on 14 August 2012 in a 3–0 away defeat to Swindon Town in the League Cup.
 His first Brighton goal came on 25 August 2012 in a 5–1 home victory over Barnsley, his first league goal since scoring for Chelsea in December 2003.